Living the urban life in an apartment but would nonetheless love to make your own compost?

-- 4th floor: a bin with the bottom removed that will serve to increase the capacity of your tower (except if the 4th bin is already much deeper than the other ones).
+For this bin, the entire bottom is removed so that it can serve to increase the capacity of your tower (except if the 3rd bin is already much deeper than the other ones).

 Additionally, remember to close the top bin with a lid with a couple small holes drilled into it, because worms prefer working in the dark.
 If you found Styrofoam bins for this, you can also paint your apartment composter with dark paint to block out the light.

 Once your apartment composter is ready:

 - add a few leaves and twigs, as well as wet newspaper and soil.

 - After that, add the worms: 1 lbs for a 2-person apartment composter, and around 3 lbs for a 4-person apartment composter.